Southern Pacific Nautical Brotherhood: Scandals

-Collaboration with the Central Intelligence Agency
+Accusations of collaboration with the Central Intelligence Agency

 The Brotherhood was an important base in the conspiracy to enact the coup d'etat against Salvador Allende.
 All its members would hold relevant positions in the military dictatorship of Pinochet, both within it or from outside.
 The meetings were held in the form of rotating meals at each member's home.
 All of them, both civilian and military, had active participation in the rebellion against Salvador Allende's government and in unleashing the military coup as part of the dictatorship.
 The coordination of the intervention was centered in Viña, as General Carlos Prats would later state in The Times of London:.

-It was there in Valparaiso where the officers involved in the conspiracy met secretly with a U.S. Marine officer, the same one who would later maintain contact with Admiral Jose Toribio Merino, Chief of the Navy in Valparaiso and member of the Cofradía Náutica del Pacífico Austral (Nautical Brotherhood of the Southern Pacific), the original entity of the coup.
+It was there in Valparaíso where the officers involved in the conspiracy met secretly with a U.S. Marine officer, the same one who would later maintain contact with Admiral Jose Toribio Merino, Chief of the Navy in Valparaíso and member of the Cofradía Náutica del Pacífico Austral (Nautical Brotherhood of the Southern Pacific), the original entity of the coup.
 That man was Lieutenant Colonel Patrick Ryan.

 — General Carlos Prats in The Times of London.

 Two years later, the same Horman Agency would cite these meetings between American diplomatic and naval personnel with the Chilean rebels.

 Several CIA agents operating in Chile are implicated in the activities of openly seditious groups, including Ambassador Nathaniel Davis, who was in Guatemala during the period when diplomatic and military advisors helped organize fascist terrorist groups such as La Mano Blanca, Nueva Organización Anticomunista and the Consejo Anticomunista de Guatemala, which murdered thousands of students, workers and peasants.